Andy Lopez

-During his seven seasons coaching the Florida Gators baseball team at the University of Florida, he compiled a 278-159-1(.636) record.
-He won two Southeastern Conference (SEC) championships and appeared in five NCAA Tournaments and two College World Series.
-While at UF, he coached major leaguers David Eckstein, Mark Ellis, Brad Wilkerson, David Ross, Ryan Shealy, and Josh Fogg.
+During his seven seasons coaching the Florida Gators baseball team at the University of Florida, he compiled a 278–159–1 (.636) record.
+He won two Southeastern Conference (SEC) championships and appeared in five NCAA tournaments and two College World Series.
+While at UF, he coached future major leaguers David Eckstein, Mark Ellis, Brad Wilkerson, David Ross, Ryan Shealy, and Josh Fogg.
 He also averaged 39 wins per season, including a school record 50 games and a College World Series appearance in 1996.
 Lopez, however, was controversial with some Gators faithful for not recruiting local players and for not extending scholarships to players that he did not recruit to the program.
 His tenure crested with a second College World Series appearance in 1998.
 Following a 35–27 season in 2001, Florida fired him.

-After being dismissed by the University of Florida, Lopez was hired as head coach of the Arizona Wildcats baseball at the University of Arizona.
-In his fourteen seasons as head coach, UofA qualified for the NCAA tournament eight times, including two College World Series appearances and one national championship.
+After being dismissed by the University of Florida, Lopez was hired as head coach of the Arizona Wildcats baseball team at the University of Arizona.
+In his fourteen seasons as head coach, U of A qualified for the NCAA tournament eight times, including two College World Series appearances and one national championship.
 His 2012 national championship team went undefeated in post-season play winning 10 games, three at the Tucson Regional, two at the Super Regional against St. John's at Hi Corbett Field in Tucson, and five at the College World Series in Omaha.
 Lopez is only the second coach in NCAA history to win the CWS with two different teams.
-As the Wildcats' head coach, Lopez has an overall record of 459-300-1 (.604), and a conference record of 174-165 (.513).
+As the Wildcats' head coach, Lopez had an overall record of 490–324–1 (.601), and a conference record of 186–183 (.504).

 Lopez announced his retirement on May 25, 2015, in a press conference alongside Athletic Director Greg Byrne.

 On July 18, 2017, the American Baseball Coaches Association announced that they would induct Andy Lopez into their 2018 Hall of Fame Class.